 Pat your tattoo dry after cleaning it.
-Use a clean towel or paper towel to dry your tattoo by gently patting the area, don’t rub.
+Use a clean towel or paper towel to dry your tattoo, gently patting the area, but without rubbing.

-After cleaning your tattoo, ensure the area is completely dry before applying a very thin layer of your chosen aftercare product to help moisturize and nourish the area.
+After cleaning your tattoo, ensure the area is completely dry before applying a very thin layer of your chosen aftercare product to help moisturise and nourish the region.

 Wash your tattoo regularly.
 Continue to use a fragrance-free soap and warm water to clean your tattoo at least twice a day.

 Repeat the cleaning process until the tattoo is fully healed.
 Remember that your tattoo isn’t totally safe from germs and bacteria until it has completely finished scabbing and peeling.
 Continue to wash the tattoo until this point (usually about 2 weeks).

 Don’t pick and pull at the flaking/scabbing skin.
 Picking away at your healing tattoo can delay healing, cause fading, and increase the chances of infection.

 Stay away from the sun.
 Don’t expose your new tattoo to intense sunlight and don’t apply any sun lotion to the area until it has fully healed.

 Stay away from water.
 All bodies of water can contain nasty bacteria that can ruin a new tattoo if you’re not careful.
 Stick to short showers until your skin has fully healed, and don’t go swimming.